 An important part of engaging in scholarly and creative activity is sharing it with others.
 In addition to completing the Honors thesis, all students are required to present their thesis research to faculty, and/or students.
-The presentation, which may be in a form appropriate to the student's discipline, typically lasts 15-20 minutes and can be done in any academic setting.
+The presentation, which may be in a form appropriate to the student's discipline, typically lasts 15-20 minutes and can be done in any academic setting where a faculty or staff member is present to witness the presentation.
 Set aside another 20-30 minutes for questions from the audience.
 Students may present in one of their classes, a department meeting, a conference, an academic student organization, or Undergraduate Research Day.
 Please make sure to inform the Honors Program of the time and venue of this presentation two weeks in advance so that it can be publicized.